fvclaus/no-meeting-overtime/README.md

 This add-on is deployed with GitHub pages, so that you can view the live versions of its [Side Panel](https://googleworkspace.github.io/meet/animation-next-js/sidepanel), [Main Stage](https://googleworkspace.github.io/meet/animation-next-js/mainstage), and all other routes.
 The screensharing promotion at the [index.html](https://googleworkspace.github.io/meet/animation-next-js/) will not fully work until this add-on is published.

+Don't install glcoud from snap.
+You won't let you install the terraform extension terraform can be installed from snap

 `terraform plan`